jeremytammik/the_building_coder_blog/a/2064_uiapp_tag.md

 ####<a name="3"></a> UIApplication Access

-Luiz Henrique [@ricaun](https://ricaun.com/) Cassettari shared a new apporach to access the `UIApplication` object in the thread on [how to get UIApplication from IExternalApplication](https://forums.autodesk.com/t5/revit-api-forum/how-to-get-uiapplication-from-iexternalapplication/td-p/6355729):
+Luiz Henrique [@ricaun](https://ricaun.com/) Cassettari shared a new approach to access the `UIApplication` object in the thread on [how to get UIApplication from IExternalApplication](https://forums.autodesk.com/t5/revit-api-forum/how-to-get-uiapplication-from-iexternalapplication/td-p/6355729):

 Actually you can access the internal UIApplication directly inside the UIControlledApplication using Reflection with no need for any events: